 - Relevancy of title and description

-- Comparison between videos with the highest and least number of views can offer insights on content strategy
+- Comparison between videos with the highest and least number of views can offer insights into content strategy

 - Read video views along with watch time to understand viewer preferences.

-- It also throw insights on whether your audience targeting is accurate.
+- It also throws insights on whether your audience targeting is accurate.